SamHarding125/Stock-Pitch-Dashboard/README.md

+New to coding so any advice/suggestions would be greatly appreciated Trying to make a:
 ### 📊 Stock Dashboard – Financial Analysis Tool

 A complete Python tool that generates a professional Excel dashboard for any stock ticker using real-time data from Yahoo Finance.